 DMF Walkabout Autism

-Thousands of families and friends came together celebrating the autism community participating in our 2017 Walkabout Event & Expo on January 21st at Miami Dolphins Stadium.
+Thousands of families and friends will come together to celebrate the autism community by participating in our 8th Annual DMF Walkabout Autism & Expo on Saturday, January 27, 2018, at Hard Rock Stadium, home of the Miami Dolphins.